-Progress, though, has been made and meanwhile several studies can be found in the literature that address the problem of comparing approximations of the trade-off surface in a quantitative manner.
-Most popular are unary quality measures, i.e., the measure assigns each approximation set a number that reflects a certain quality aspect, and usually a combination of them is used, e.g., [22][4].
-Other methods are based on binary quality measures, which assign numbers to pairs of approximation sets, e.g., [26][9].
-A third, and conceptually different approach, is the attainment function approach [8], which consists of estimating the probability of attaining arbitrary goals in objective space from multiple approximation sets.
+Progress, though, has been made, and several studies can be found in the literature that address the problem of comparing approximations of the Pareto-optimal set in a quantitative manner.
+Most popular are unary quality measures, i.e., the measure assigns each approximation set a number that reflects a certain quality aspect, and usually a combination of them is used, e.g., [2], [6].
+Other methods are based on binary quality measures, which assign numbers to pairs of approximation sets, e.g., [7] and [8].
+A third and conceptually different method is the attainment function approach [9], which consists of estimating the probability of attaining arbitrary goals in objective space from multiple approximation sets.
 Despite of this variety, it has remained unclear up to now how the different measures are related to each other and what their advantages and disadvantages are.
 Accordingly, there is no common agreement on which measure(s) should be used.

 Recently, a few studies have been carried out to clarify this situation.
-Hansen and Jaszkiewicz [9] studied and proposed some quality measures that induce a linear ordering on the space of possible approximations-on the basis of assumptions about the decision maker's preferences.
+Hansen and Jaszkiewicz [8] studied and proposed some quality measures that allow to incorporate knowledge about the decision maker's preferences.
 They first introduced three different "outperformance" relations for multiobjective optimizers and then investigated whether the measures under consideration are compliant with these relations.
-The basic question they considered was: whenever an approximation is better than another according to an "outperformance" relation, does the comparison method also evaluate the former as being better (or at least not worse) than the latter?
-More from a practical point of view, Knowles, Corne, and Oates [12] compared the information provided by different assessment techniques on two database management applications.
-Later, Knowles [14] and Knowles and Corne [13] discussed and contrasted several commonly used quality measures in the light of Hansen and Jaszkiewicz's approach as well as according to other criteria such as, e.g., sensitivity to scaling.
+The question they considered was: whenever an approximation is better than another according to an "outperformance" relation, does the comparison method also evaluate the former as being better (or at least not worse) than the latter?
+More from a practical point of view, Knowles et al. [10] compared the information provided by different assessment techniques on two database management applications.
+More recently, Knowles [11] and Knowles and Corne [12] discussed and contrasted several commonly used quality measures in light of Hansen and Jaszkiewicz's approach, as well as according to other criteria such as, e.g., sensitivity to scaling.
 They showed that about one third of the investigated quality measures are not compliant with any of the "outperformance" relations introduced by Hansen and Jaszkiewicz.

 This paper takes a different perspective that allows a more rigorous analysis and classification of comparison methods.
-In contrast to [9], [14], and [13], we focus on the statements that can be made on the basis of the information provided by quality measures.
+In contrast to [8], [11], and [12], we focus on the statements that can be made on the basis of the information provided by quality measures.
 Is it, for instance, possible to conclude from the quality "measurements" that an approximation A is undoubtedly better than approximation B in the sense that A, loosely speaking, entirely dominates B?
 This is a crucial issue in any comparative study, and implicitly most papers in this area rely on the assumption that this property is satisfied for the measures used.
-To investigate quality measures from this perspective, a formal framework will be introduced that substantially goes beyond Hansen and Jaszkiewicz's approach as well as that of Knowles and Corne; e.g., it will enable us to consider combinations of quality measures and to prove theoretical limitations of unary quality measures, both issues not addressed in [9], [14], and [13].
-In detail, we will show that
+To investigate quality measures from this perspective, a formal framework will be introduced that substantially goes beyond Hansen and Jaszkiewicz's approach, as well as that of Knowles and Corne; e.g., it will enable us to consider combinations of quality measures, both issues not addressed in [8], [11], and [12].
+In detail, we will show that: